Closing Pipelines Is Not The Answer - November 9th, Hour 2

 They're never going to do it.

-Listen, I've lived paycheck to paycheck as you know Don in my life.
+Listen, I've lived paycheck to paycheck, as you know, Don, in my life.

 Most people do not have savings that they can survive for three months.

-Every single thing we're now paying for costs a lot more and they're blaming OPEC.
+Every single thing we're now paying for costs a lot more, and they're blaming OPEC.

-They're blaming the cartel they only need to blame themselves.
+They only need to blame themselves.

-I had to go back to my I had to go back to work myself.
+I had to go back to work myself.

-That's gonna be a problem.
+That's going to be a problem.

 Farmers can't get fertilizer.